kdalanon/LLM-AutoHotkey-Assistant/README.md

 | `Copy` button from the Response Window | HTML          |
 | `isAutoPaste: true`  | Markdown      |

-#### isCustomPrompt
+#### `isCustomPrompt: true`

-Setting this to `isCustomPrompt: true` will allow the prompt to show an input box to write custom prompts.
-Remove it if you don't need Custom Prompt functionality.
+Setting `isCustomPrompt: true` will allow the prompt to show an input box to write custom prompts.
+Remove this if you don't need Custom Prompt functionality.

 ![image](https://github.com/user-attachments/assets/951a3133-bf21-44e6-8959-b98ab26bbbb1)

-##### customPromptInitialMessage
+##### `customPromptInitialMessage`

 An optional message that you can set to be displayed when the Custom Prompt window is shown.
+Remove this if you don't want to show a message whenever you open the Custom Prompt.

 ![image](https://github.com/user-attachments/assets/7aeb1a40-8bbd-4aae-bf44-fb417c5f366c)